 Update the grub configuration:

 Reboot the server:

-Congratulation’s!
-You have successfully disable IPv6.
-Thanks for using this tutorial for disable IPv6 on your Ubuntu 18.04 Bionic Beaver system.
-For additional help or useful information, we recommend you to check the official UFW Firewall website.
+Congratulations!
+You have successfully disabled IPv6.
+Thanks for using this tutorial for disabling IPv6 on your Ubuntu 18.04 Bionic Beaver system.
+For additional help or useful information, we recommend you check the official UFW Firewall website.